Airport workers like you fought hard to make sure the federal bailout wasn’t just another corporate giveaway.

 Utilities: energy, water, sewer, and communications companies under California Public Utilities Commission (CPUC) jurisdiction should halt customer disconnections for non-payment as a result of the State of Emergency called by Gov. Gavin Newsom due to COVID-19.

 Utilities: Southern California Edison suspending service disconnections for nonpayment and waiving late fees.

-SEIU-USWW Remains Open and Operational Remotely Throughout the COVID-19 Crisis
+SEIU-USWW Remains Open and Operational Remotely Throughout the Crisis

 The safety and well being of our members and their families is USWW’s top priority.
 Therefore, USWW is following the Center for Disease Control’s recommendations to limit social interaction in order to slow the virus’ transmission and protect the most vulnerable.
 However, we are available to you throughout this crisis.